Day Out of Days (film)

-Day Out of Days is a 2015 American drama film directed by Zoe Cassavetes and co-written by Cassavetes and Alexia Landeau, who also starred in the film.
-In addition to Landeau the film also starred Bellamy Young, Eddie Izzard and Alessandro Nivola.
+Day Out of Days is a 2015 American drama film directed by Zoe Cassavetes and co-written by Cassavetes and Alexia Landeau, who also star in it with Bellamy Young, Eddie Izzard and Alessandro Nivola.
 It premiered at the 2015 Los Angeles Film Festival to mixed reviews.

 Plot

 Mia Roarke, an actress, is on a personal and professional high after appearing in a successful period piece Wild Sunset and getting engaged to her co-star, Liam.